arocavanaclocha/helios/README.md

 ----
 # What is the point of this?
-Our goal is to achieve the best mixing light for portraiting by shooting images testing with many different light configurations and spatial positions.
+Our goal is to achieve the best light mixing by shooting multiple camera images and testing the same picture with multiple, different light configurations.
-The result is a matrix of pictures to compare the best lighting configuration, check sensor meassurements (distance, etc) and help portrating amateurs optimizing the scene.
+The result is a matrix of pictures to compare the best lighting configuration, log sensor meassurements (like distance, etc) and help portrating amateurs, pictures for data science or testing laboratories for color rendering surfaces.
+All of them having in common the optimization of the best light.

 <p align="center">
     <img src="imgs/portrait_matrix.jpg" alt="Matrix portrait" width="500"/>